 Cybercrime is rising in Canada, affecting individuals, families and businesses alike.
 That’s the bad news.
 The good news is that being cyber safe doesn’t take a lot of work — instead, it’s a matter of knowing what to do to keep hackers and scammers out of your systems and accounts.
-Our Cyber Safety 101 series is designed to give you some basic tools and tips that can go a long way to protecting yourself, your family and your data in the digital world.

 Here’s a little exercise: Count how many unique passwords you have for your various online accounts.
 You’re not alone if you have only a few (or just one)!
 In fact, 55 per cent of Canadians reuse passwords across accounts.

 Using the same password in multiple locations isn’t the best strategy to keep your personal data secure from hackers.

 Did you know 81 per cent of hacking-related breaches used stolen and/or weak passwords?
 While that’s a pretty staggering number, it can be easily remedied by making a couple of password changes to help reduce your chances of being part of that statistic.